airservice/Open-API-and-SDKs/fastlane/README.md

 ```
 fastlane ios deploy
 ```
-Deploys a new release of AirServiceKit to current branch
+Deploys a new release of AirServiceKit

 Version will be taken from the the AirServiceKit.framework version unless specified